-Senior Associate Dean for Clinical Education, Experiential Learning & Engagement; Director, Center for Professionalism and Ethics; Director, Medical-Legal Partnership Clinic; Florida International University College of Law (Miami, Florida)
+Senior Associate Dean, Clinical Education, Experiential Learning & Engagement and Associate Dean for Enrollment, Florida International University College of Law (Miami, Florida)

 Senior Associate Dean Mason joined FIU Law as founding Associate Dean for Admissions and Student Services in 2001.
 Mason’s responsibilities have included the supervision of enrollment management operations (admissions, financial aid and registration), the student development areas (student affairs, career planning and placement) as well as oversight for the law school’s various student outreach programming and pipeline initiatives.

 Prior to joining the FIU Law, Mason worked as Coordinator of Multicultural Recruitment at Phillips Exeter Academy, Associate Director of Admissions at Seton Hall Law School and Director/Assistant Dean for Admissions at Vermont Law.

 In 2010, Mason was tapped to serve as founding director for the FIU Law Center for Professionalism and Ethics.
 The Center is dedicated to advancing research in the domain of ethics and to training individuals to embrace professionalism through accountability and a spirit of service to the community.